 What’s a smart hub?

 Odds are you’ve most likely run into smart home hubs (and even own one) without fully realizing it.
-Smart speakers like Amazon Echo devices, Google Home devices and Apple HomePods are all smart hubs.
+Smart speakers like Amazon Echo, Google Home and Apple HomePods are all smart hubs.
 They allow you to connect and control your household devices and systems from a central location.
-They also have the added benefit of voice controls, which lets you do things like turn on and off lights by just saying the words.
+They also have the added benefit of voice controls, which lets you do things by just saying the words.

 There are also hubs like the Samsung SmartThings or the Aeotec Smart Home Hub that are dedicated to the connectivity task, rather than having another purpose like serving as a speaker.
 While they aren’t routers — the hub itself will have to connect to your home’s Wi-Fi — they act similarly to one designed specifically for smart home devices.

-What’s a gateway?
+What’s a smart gateway?

-What’s a bridge?
+What’s a smart bridge?

 A sandwich-size device, a bridge typically connects either to your gateway or your Wi-Fi router.
 From there, it helps you communicate with your smart appliances.
-Your smartphone communicates via Wi-iFi, so the bridge converts that information into the wireless protocol that your device speaks and sends the command to it.
+Your smartphone communicates via Wi-Fi, so the bridge converts that information into the wireless protocol that your device speaks to and sends the command to it.

-Which device do I need when?
+Smart hub vs bridge vs gateway: Which device do I need when?

 For their part, manufacturers have recognized that most people buy different products from different brands and it’s best to make sure they all can communicate with one another — and be set up smoothly.
 Many smart home devices and appliances are compatible with most of the major smart home hub brands, like Amazon, Apple and Google.

 When shopping for a new item — be it a security system or a smart oven — check to see what hub brands, if any, it’s compatible with.
-You’ll want to double-check that specific model will work with your hub — there can be differences even among the same manufacturer’s products.
+You’ll want to double-check that a specific model will work with your hub — there can be differences even among the same manufacturer’s products.